RTDTonino/rtjv_itemscreator/README.md

 - Add the name, lable & peso of the item in the UI

-- add the tipo (hunger, thisrt, health, armour) & cantidad (0 - 100) (the quantity of hunger, thisrt, health, armour) that it's going to increase.
+- add the tipo (hunger, thisrt, health, armour or none) & cantidad (0 - 100) (the quantity of hunger, thisrt, health, armour) that it's going to increase.

 - Click **Aceptar** & Restart your server